 Though there were remarkable Scientific achievements in Africa in the past, they were less based on systematic research and not driven by curiosity but largely due to the necessity to solve pressing daily problem.
 Science was not separate from spirituality, religion, culture, and everyday African life, and Africa was culturally and intellectually independent as such was not relying on science or technology from western or oriental civilizations.

 In present times however, colonization and then globalization has eliminated those factors that drove scientific development in the continent.
 This has laid bare the effect of the lack of scientific curiosity in the continent.
-Scientific curiosity is the true incentive to carry out research and the lack of it has led to low-interest in scientific research and huge decline in scientific or technological development in the continent.
+Scientific curiosity is the true incentive to carry out research and the lack of it has led to low-interest in scientific research and contributed to decline in scientific or technological development in the continent.

 Scientific research is not so easy, since it always is risky, expensive, and takes lots of time to complete.
 Hence, curiosity as a motivation for doing research must be quite strong in scientists.